Today, we’re going to take a few minutes and discuss the military HALO badge.

 3: The Tab and the Wings: This badge is an airborne badge, so naturally the wings represent airborne flight.
 The tab is a representation of the tabs that any Special Ops Soldiers wore during World War II.

 4: The Parachute: When the first free-fall Soldiers opened their parachutes, a square chute opened.
 This parachute was an MT1-X and it was the primary parachute used by all free-fall Soldiers.
 The MT1-X is depicted on the Military Free-fall Parachutist Badge.

-5: Basic Military Free-fall Parachutist Badge Requirements: To receive the basic badge, it can be had by 2 different ways.
+5: Basic Military Free-fall Parachutist Badge Requirements: To receive the basic badge, it can be earned in two different ways.
 A Soldier can just perform a free-fall combat jump and be awarded the badge.
-Keep in mind that I said a combat jump; this means the Soldier is carrying all the equipment that is mandatory.
+Keep in mind that I said a combat jump.
+This means the Soldier is carrying all the equipment that is mandatory.
 The other way a Soldier can earn this badge is by completing a course in military free-fall that is approved by the United States Army Special Warfare Center and School named after President John F. Kennedy.

 6: Jump-master Requirements: When you see a Soldier wearing the Military Free-fall Parachutist Badge and it has a star with a wreath around it at the very top, this means that soldier is a Jump-master.
 The Jump-master must complete all the requirements for the basic badge and then must complete an approved Jump-master program.
 The Jump-master is a leader when a group is combat jumping.